jsandmeyer/camaro-aftermarket-radio-aux-display/README.md

 #### Hardware V3

-This is the production version.
+This is the first production version.
 I added a nice TI power supply designed via Webench, soldered everything down, and also used a jumper to select Metric vs Imperail units (in place of the switch).
 Some SMT components are slightly different, like using an AMEGA328PB instead of the ATMEGA328P, or the different footprint of the oscillator.

-#### Hardware V5
+#### Hardware V6

 This is still in development.
-It includes mounting holes, a power supply EMI filter (also designed by Webench), chained power supply PGOOD signals to control the OLED display, and hopefully better resiliency.
+Versions 4 and 5 had issues which prevented them from going to production.
+This version includes mounting holes, extra power supply filtering, a watchdog to reboot the MCU if there are too many errors during boot, and auto-sensing of temperature/distance units instead of using a jumper.
+The circuit also uses the 3.3V power supply for all logic except for the CAN transciever, which runs on the base 5V.

 #### Logs